braziljs/eloquente-javascript/13_browser.md

 {{index Microsoft, "World Wide Web"}}

 In the early stages of the Web, a browser called ((Mosaic)) dominated the market.
-After a few years, the balance had shifted to ((Netscape)), which was then, in turn, largely supplanted by Microsoft's ((Internet Explorer)).
+After a few years, the balance shifted to ((Netscape)), which was then, in turn, largely supplanted by Microsoft's ((Internet Explorer)).
 At any point where a single ((browser)) was dominant, that browser's vendor would feel entitled to unilaterally invent new features for the Web.
-Since most users used the same browser, ((website))s would simply start using those features—never mind the other browsers.
+Since most users used the most popular browser, ((website))s would simply start using those features—never mind the other browsers.

 This was the dark age of ((compatibility)), often called the